helmedeiros/blog/content/en/posts/2011-06-19-agile-brazil-2011-claro-que-vou.md

 ---
-title: "Agile Brazil 2011 – I'm Going!"
+title: Agile Brazil 2011 – I'm Going!
 author: helio
 layout: post
-date: 2011-06-19T15:49:35+00:00
+date: 2011-06-19 15:49:35+00:00
-embed:
+embed: null
-seo_follow:
+seo_follow: null
-seo_noindex:
+seo_noindex: null
 categories:
 - Agile
 - Events
 - Methodologies
 tags:
 - agilebrazil2011
 - learning
 - generationy
 - Pomodoro
 - Songdoro
+subtitle: Agile practices and development methodologies
 ---

 Agile Brazil 2011 will take place from June 27th to July 1st in Fortaleza, CE — bringing together more than 50 talks covering some of the most important global agile topics.
 And the best part: **I'll be there — and I'll be speaking!**